albergvasili/albergvasili/README.md

 - 👋 Hi, I’m @albergvasili
-- 👀 I’m interested in life.
+- 👀 I’m interested in starting a new career as a programmer.
-- 🌱 I’m currently learning everything I can.
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me albergvasili@gmail.com

 <!---
 albergvasili/albergvasili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.